How to Get Oxygen Therapy for Your Pet at Home

 Common Conditions Requiring Supplemental Oxygen Therapy in Pets

 Oxygen therapy is a vital treatment for a variety of health conditions in pets.
-Knowing which conditions might necessitate supplemental oxygen can help you recognize when your pet might need this lifesaving support.
+Knowing which conditions might necessitate supplemental oxygen can help you recognize when your pet might need this critical support.
 Here are some common conditions that often require oxygen therapy:

 Pneumonia: Pneumonia causes inflammation and fluid buildup in the lungs, making it difficult for pets to breathe.
 Oxygen therapy helps to ensure that their body receives adequate oxygen while they fight off the infection.